saraswati-js/saraswati-core/packages/alexandria-architecture/README.md

 # Archiecture
-A way to setup your architecture docs & diagrams.
+A package to render your architecture docs & diagrams.

 Better yet, maybe eventually, allow for cloud formation diagrams